 Proposed Zone 6 is within the UVRRU, which does not directly adjoin any other recovery unit.
 The Beaver Dam Mountains separate the UVRRU from the Northeastern Mojave Recovery Unit.
 Potential habitat connectivity between the two recovery units is limited to an approximately 0.6-mile-wide area around the north end of the Beaver Dam Mountains west from proposed Zone 6.
 The USGS (Nussear et al. 2009) also maps potentially suitable Mojave desert tortoise habitat to the south, which connects to the Northeastern Mojave Recovery Unit through the Virgin River Gorge and is limited to an area approximately 2 miles wide following the Virgin River floodplain in Mohave County, Arizona.
 Proposed Zone 6 may connect to higher elevation habitat on the east slope of the Beaver Dam Mountains and provide linkage to the Northeastern Mojave Recovery Unit.
-Proposed Zone 6 is also functionally isolated from the Reserve, providing some redundancy in population representation within the UVRRU against stochastic events that may seriously impact either of the population areas.
+Protecting additional habitat outside the existing Reserve would benefit the UVRRU by creating a natural refugia from disease and wildfire and preserving genetic and behavioral representation through habitat corridors connecting analytical units and recovery units (USFWS 2020d).

-Proposed Zone 6 is a relatively small size (6,813 acres) and is unlikely to support an abundance of tortoises on its own, relying on its connectivity to the larger Green Valley Analytical Unit and habitat connectivity corridors for resiliency (USFWS 2020a).
-Recent studies show that there is an apparent, relatively high, but non-quantified, density of tortoises within proposed Zone 6 and these tortoises may provide a clustered population that could benefit the UVRRU overall if continuity to the western analytical units and Northeastern Mojave Recovery Unit is maintained (USFWS 2020a).
+Proposed Zone 6 is a relatively small size (6,813 acres) and is unlikely to support an abundance of tortoises on its own, relying on its connectivity to the larger Green Valley Analytical Unit and habitat connectivity corridors for resiliency (USFWS 2020d).
+Proposed Reserve Zone 6 currently supports a density of tortoises at 22.5 animals per square kilometer in surveyed areas (Washington County 2017b).
+Tortoise density and abundance is unknown in habitat adjacent to surveyed areas within and surrounding proposed Reserve Zone 6.
+Maintaining connectivity of proposed Reserve Zone 6 to other portions of the Green Valley Analytical Unit and other units is likely important for sustaining landscape-level conservation of Mojave desert tortoise.
+Zone 6 and adjacent associated lands may provide an integral component to support landscape connectivity for the Mojave desert tortoise in the UVRRU and with the nearby Northeast Mojave Recovery Unit.
+Protecting the high-density sub-population of tortoises associated with Zone 6 provides a source supporting demographic connectivity.

 However, proposed Zone 6 currently provides for a high number of recreational enthusiasts, as discussed in Recreation Uses and Related Facilities in Section 3.5.1.1 and in Section 3.15, Recreation and Visitor Services.
 The impacts from recreational use may include additional roads and trails, degradation of soil and vegetation, and increased raven predation because raven populations may be subsidized by an increase in food left behind by recreationists; by managing the area for conservation purposes, many of these impacts to tortoises may be reduced.